-2022 STATE 4-H HORSE SHOW ENTRY FORM FOR STATE 4-H HORSE SHOW EDUCATIONAL ART CONTESTS
+2023 STATE 4-H HORSE SHOW ENTRY FORM FOR STATE 4-H HORSE SHOW EDUCATIONAL ART CONTESTS

-Online Deadline for entries: May 20, 2022
+Online Deadline for entries: May 3, 2023

-Exhibitors: Please be aware that your County's deadline might be earlier than May 20.
-In order to get all online entries completed on time, please contact your County Extension Office for their deadline.
+Exhibitors: Please be aware that your County's deadline might be earlier than May 3.
+To get all online entries completed on time, please contact your County Extension Office for their deadline.